philayres/cnsd-locate/README.md

 Installation
 ----------------

+- Download the code to a directory.
+- Rename the files in the db directory to remove the .bak extension (this will be re-added after setup to prevent re-running)
-Download the code to a directory.
-Follow the notes for download and conversion of geolocation data below.
+- Follow the notes for download and conversion of geolocation data below.

     scripts/setup.sh <db-root-username>